Reunion FAQ

 What is Reunion Weekend?

-Classes and clusters are invited on a rotating basis, with the goal that no class will go more than six years or less than four years before their next reunion.
+Reunion Weekend begins on the Thursday evening following Memorial Day.
+To ensure a meaningful and balanced opportunity for all alumni to reconnect, classes are invited back on a rotating basis—so that no class goes more than six years without a Reunion celebration.
+Curious when your next reunion is?
 Find out when your next reunion will be by visiting the Reunion Calendar.

 To top